GhostWrench/cexcept/README.md

 ### Handling heap memory

 Many times, memory cleanup needs to be done before exiting a function. cexcept provides a basic datatype to help cleanup memory `cexcept_free_list` that you can add pointers and free functions to that can be automatically free'd with the `CEXCEPT_THROW_F` and `CEXCEPT_CHECK_F` macros.
-It works with (FILE*)s and fclose, and probably other common system resource calls.

 ```c
 cexcept complex_function() {